Skip to content

 Background

-• Presentation: acute worsening of pulmonary symptoms such as new/increased cough, sputum production (or change in sputum quality), dyspnea.
+• Presentation: Acute worsening of pulmonary symptoms such as new/increased cough, sputum production (or change in sputum quality), dyspnea.
 May have constitutional symptoms including fatigue, poor appetite

 Evaluation